aloeveraao/wandb-vera/README.md

 ![Quota Error](<screenshots/readme/Quota Error.png>)

-If you encounter this error without specifying a deployment size, then you must manually override the Cluster Sizing in your terraform.tfvars.
+If you encounter this error without specifying a deployment size, then you must manually override the Cluster Sizing in your `terraform.tfvars`.

 This is because the deployment size for W&B already defaults to the lowest level (small).
 Since we cannot set a lower level for cluster size, individual cluster parameters must be adjusted instead.

-For this purposes of this deployment, the GKE node counts were adjusted.
+**For this purposes of this deployment, the GKE node counts were adjusted.**

 Based on the GCP TFE Module documentation, each GKE node consumes 100 GB for the node root volume (assuming all other parameters are unchanged).